junxit/us-congress-bills-114/metadata.md

 - 2016-02-29 — Placed on the Union Calendar, Calendar No. 336.
 - 2016-02-29 — Reported by the Committee on Energy and Commerce.
 H. Rept.
 114-439.
 - 2016-02-29 — Reported by the Committee on Energy and Commerce.
 H. Rept.
 114-439.
+- 2016-03-02 — Rules Committee Resolution H. Res.
+635 Reported to House.
+Rule provides for consideration of H.R.
+4557 with 1 hour of general debate.
+Previous question shall be considered as ordered without intervening motions except motion to recommit.
+Measure will be considered read.
+Bill is closed to amendments.
+- 2016-03-03 — Considered under the provisions of rule H. Res.
+635. (consideration: CR H1129-1134)
+- 2016-03-03 — DEBATE - The House proceeded with one hour of debate on H.R.
+4557.
+- 2016-03-03 — Motion to reconsider laid on the table Agreed to without objection.
+- 2016-03-03 — On passage Passed by the Yeas and Nays: 238 - 163 (Roll no. 109). (text: CR H1129-1130)
+- 2016-03-03 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 238 - 163 (Roll no. 109).(text: CR H1129-1130)
+- 2016-03-03 — Rule H. Res.
+635 passed House.
+- 2016-03-03 — Rule provides for consideration of H.R.
+4557 with 1 hour of general debate.
+Previous question shall be considered as ordered without intervening motions except motion to recommit.
+Measure will be considered read.
+Bill is closed to amendments.
+- 2016-03-03 — The previous question was ordered pursuant to the rule. (consideration: CR H1133)